FREQUENTLY ASKED QUESTIONS

 Is there anything a bidder/proposer can do if they believe they have been aggrieved in the proposed award of a public solicitation?

 A protest of a proposed award shall be filed within ten (10) days of public announcement of award.
-Public announcement of award is defined for informal solicitations as the date the award is posted on the city’s website.
-Public announcement of award for formal solicitations is defined as the date the award is presented to the Finance Council.
+Public announcement of award for formal solicitations is defined as the date the award is presented to the Finance Committee.

 - the name, address and contact information of the protester;